 Our own experience at Radailogy

-Any medical professional can request fracture analysis from this AI software for any individual patient by uploading it to Radailogy quickly and easily.
+Any medical professional can request fracture analysis from this AI assistant for any individual patient by uploading it to Radailogy quickly and easily.
 Our telemedicine customers also use Rayvolve as a standard in their daily practice to streamline their workflow.

 Our own results at Radailogy with a cohort of a few hundred patients are: sensitivity 93.5%, specificity 87.8%, positive predictive value 92%, negative predictive value 93%.